 Determine your long-term goals.
-Exercise does more than shed pounds -- it improves heart health, and builds lean muscle.
+Exercise does more than shed pounds — it improves heart health and builds lean muscle.
 If your goal is to reduce your risk of disease, 150 minutes a week of brisk walking is adequate.
-It takes a larger commitment of time and effort to build muscle mass, or compete in a road race.
-Decide what level of health and fitness you want to achieve, and be open to these goals changing over time.
+It takes a larger commitment of time and effort to build muscle mass or compete in a road race.
+Decide what health and fitness level you want to achieve, and be open to these goals changing over time.

 Know your starting point.
-If you are inactive, it is unwise to jump into a challenging exercise program.
-Too much exercise at too high of an intensity can result in injury, burnout, and excessive soreness.
+If you are inactive, jumping into a challenging exercise program is unwise.
+Too much exercise at too high an intensity can result in injury, burnout, and excessive soreness.
 Begin at a level you can stick with.
 If you are sedentary, this may mean a 10-minute walk five days a week.
-If your daily routine keeps you moving, a 30-minute walk, jog or bike ride five days a week is a good place to start.
+If your daily routine keeps you moving, a 30-minute walk, jog, or bike ride five days a week is an excellent place to start.
 Once your body gets accustomed to activity, you can try new activities or increase time or distance.

 Make a realistic time commitment.
 Is it realistic for you to exercise 60 minutes 7 days a week?
 If not, don’t make a plan that is destined to fail.
-Analyze your current schedule and determine ways you can adjust it to fit in exercise.
-This may require giving up a less important activity, or making small changes (such as waking earlier).
-If time is an issue for you, aim for vigorous activities (such as high intensity interval training or running).
-The American College of Sports Medicine states that adults can meet exercise recommendations through 20 to 60 minutes of vigorous-intensity activity 3 days per week.
+Analyze your schedule and determine how to adjust it to fit in exercise.
+This may require giving up a less important activity or making small changes (such as waking earlier).
+If time is an issue, aim for vigorous activities (such as high-intensity interval training or running).
+The American College of Sports Medicine states that adults can meet exercise recommendations through 20 to 60 minutes of vigorous-intensity activity three days per week.

 Limit how you prepare.
-It is tempting to go all out with new purchases -- workout clothes, tennis shoes, music, and mileage-tracking devices.
-When people start exercising, they often make a big investment believing it will serve as motivation to stick with it.
-A few weeks later, they give up on a program, and that money is wasted.
-You only need a pair of tennis shoes and loose-fitting clothing to get started.
+It is tempting to go all out with new purchases — workout clothes, tennis shoes, music, and mileage-tracking devices.
+When people start exercising, they often make a big investment, believing it will motivate them to stick with it.
+You only need tennis shoes and loose-fitting clothing to get started.
 Begin with the minimum, and reward yourself with specialty clothing, music, and gadgets after you stick with your program for at least two weeks.

 Track it.
 Tracking your exercise keeps you accountable and shows your progress over time.
 The MyFoodDiary exercise log allows you to enter your activity and determine your calories burned, which helps in your weight loss efforts.
-You can review your log on a regular basis to determine if you need to increase exercise time or intensity, or if you need to add some new activities to vary your routine.
+You can review your log regularly to determine if you need to increase exercise time or intensity or if you need to add some new activities to vary your routine.